Barclays : Form 8.5 (EPT/NON-RI) - INMARSAT PLC | MarketScreener

 |

-Consortium comprising Apax Partners LLP, Warburg Pincus International LLC, Canada Pension Plan Investment Board and Ontario Teachers' Pension Plan Board
+Triton Bidco owned by a consortium of funds advised by Apax Partners LLP; funds advised by Warburg Pincus or its affiliates; Canada Pension Plan Investment Board and Ontario Teachers' Pension Plan

 |